 So does Akarkara root work or not?
 I honestly can’t say.

-The studies done on animals are very interesting, and clearly show a boost in testosterone.
-But on the other hand, there’s no human studies published anywhere on the internet, and Akarkara shares the same bioactive ingredients with the Maca root, and Maca is ineffective at boosting testosterone.
+The studies done on animals are very interesting, and clearly, show a boost in testosterone.
+But on the other hand, there are no human studies published anywhere on the internet, and Akarkara shares the same bioactive ingredients with the Maca root, and Maca is ineffective at boosting testosterone.

-So I can’t really recommend the root as a supplement, at least not before there’s some human studies to back up its effects.
+So I can’t really recommend the root as a supplement, at least not before there are some human studies to back up its effects.